ABDELMOUAIZ-ZENFOUR/AWS-project6-microservices/README.md

 - **RDS or DynamoDB integration** — currently all data is mocked in-memory; swapping in a real datastore would complete the picture

 ---

-## 📸 Screenshots — Status

-All 20 screenshots plus the architecture diagram are captured and embedded above — nothing outstanding.
-Drop the `docs/` and `screenshots/` folders next to this `README.md` in your repo root and every image will render as-is on GitHub.

----

-## 📄 License

-[Add your license here, e.g. MIT]